xdega/discord-bot-jest/README.md

-# Discord Bot with Jest Unit Testing
+## Discord Bot with Jest Unit Testing

+A simple starting point for nodejs Discord Bots with support for unit testing with Jest.